kiranjthomas/personal-site/content/posts/http-server-under-the-hood.md

 }
 ```

-For each incoming connection, I create a `BufReader` around the `TcpStream` to facilitate reading from the stream efficiently.
-The loop reads lines from the buffered reader into a mutable string l.
+For each incoming connection, I created a `BufReader` around the `TcpStream` to facilitate reading from the stream efficiently.
+The loop reads lines from the buffered reader into a mutable `string l`.
 The `BufReader` provides buffering, which can significantly improve the performance of read operations by reducing the number of system calls.
-Instead of reading directly from the TcpStream, which can be slow due to frequent I/O operations, `BufReader` reads larger chunks of data at once and stores them in an internal buffer.
+Instead of reading directly from the `TcpStream`, which can be slow due to frequent I/O operations, `BufReader` reads larger chunks of data at once and stores them in an internal buffer.
 Subsequent reads can then be performed on this buffer, which is much faster.

 HTTP messages contain [a blank line](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_requests) indicating that all meta-information for the request has been sent.
-I check for this condition using if l.trim().is_empty(), and if it is true, I break out of the loop.
-Each line read from the request is printed to the standard output.
+I checked for this condition using if `l.trim().is_empty()`, and if it is true, I break out of the loop.

 ### Sending HTTP Responses

-After reading the HTTP request, I send a simple HTTP response back to the client.
+After reading the HTTP request, a simple HTTP response is sent back to the client.
 The `write_all` method writes the byte string `b"HTTP/1.1 200 OK\r\n\r\nHello!"` to the `TcpStream`.
-This byte string represents a basic HTTP response with the status 200 OK and the body "Hello!".
+This byte string represents a basic HTTP response with the status 200 OK and the body `"Hello!"`.

 ### How It All Works Together